Arduino For Everyone

 Power and Ground Pins

 Pins related to power are located here.
 We can use these pins to run power from the Arduino to the breadboard circuit.
-These pins take sensor readings in a range of values(analogue).
+These pins take sensor readings in a range of values(analog).

 Analog Pins